dataforseo/TypeScriptClient/docs/classes/PageContentInfo.md

 > `optional` **footer**: [`PageSectionContentInfo`](PageSectionContentInfo.md)

-Defined in: main.ts:173478
+Defined in: main.ts:174312

-parsed content of the footer
+content of the footer of the table

 #### Implementation of